 It’s important to decide very early on how your finances are going to be organized.
 For example, shared operational accounts, shared savings, separate accounts with a joint savings account, etc. Figure out what works for you and the level of transparency you’re comfortable with.
 Maybe you’re a reckless spender and you’re afraid to open up about that side of you.
 Or maybe you’re super frugal and don’t want to come across as cheap.

 I think that once you get in the habit of going 50/50 on everything, where do you draw the line?
 Are the bills split in half?
 Groceries?
 Travel?
 What happens when a baby is in the picture and one parent takes maternal or paternal leave, how will the financial responsibilities be divided then?
 The list goes on and on.
-I don’t want to feel like I have a roommate who I just happen to share the same last name with.
+I don’t want to feel like my husband is merely a roommate who I just happen to share the same last name with.
 I believe that this marriage endeavour is partnership in all aspects.
 There is comfort in knowing that no matter the hurdles life may throw at you that will test and try your relationship, you are going to go into battle together, for each other.
 You will find very little success if you’re in it for yourself and only looking out for your best interest.

-Even amid saving and being money conscious, we don’t allow money to preoccupy your every thought or let it stop you from enjoying our hard work and reaping the rewards.
+So even amid saving and being money conscious, don’t allow money to preoccupy your every thought or let it stop you from enjoying our hard work and reaping the rewards.
 My husband and I are avid travellers who enjoy going out for meals and experiencing new things.
 Saving money and having fun can be synonymous.